 Prints in the report result the on-screen filter conditions applied to the parent data container of the special field, which are created using filter controls and via the Filter panel in Web Report Studio.

 Prints in the report result the filter conditions applied to the parent data container of the special field, which are generated via the drill-down and drill-to-by-value actions.

 Special fields which get values from the system.

 - User Name

 Prints the User ID.
-When viewing the report in Designer, it is the name specified for the User Name option in the General category of the Options dialog box; at runtime, it is the user name for signing in to Server.
+When viewing the report in Designer, it is the name specified for the User Name option in the General category of the Options dialog box (to open the dialog box, select File > Options); at runtime, it is the user name used to log onto Server.

 Besides using as a component in report directly, you can also use the "User Name" special field in the following cases:

 - The PARAMETER string of general hierarchical data sources